TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/RegistrationChanges/Index.rst

 Registration options are described in more details in “Implementing a service” below.
 Any of these options may be overridden using the above syntax.
 However caution should be used depending on the options.
-“className” and “classFile” should not be overridden in such a way.
+“className” should not be overridden in such a way.
 Instead a new service should be implemented using this alternate class.